Who Walked These Streets

 Who Walked These Streets is a series to help locals and visitors to Turin briefly discover the important figures behind the names of the streets.
 Now, let’s discover via Garibaldi and the person behind the name…

 In 1882, Giuseppe Garibaldi, was memorialized when the oldest street in the city of Turin, the Contrada Dora Grossa, was renamed via Garibaldi in his honor.
-Garibaldi is considered to be one of Italy’s “founding fathers” (along with: Camillo Cavour, Vittorio Emanuele II and Giuseppe Mazzini).
+Giuseppe Garibaldi is considered to be one of Italy’s “founding fathers” (along with: Camillo Cavour, Vittorio Emanuele II and Giuseppe Mazzini).

 Via Garibaldi is a pedestrian only street that runs from Piazza Castello to Piazza Statuto and is lined with shops, restaurants, bars and street vendors.
 Along with via Garibaldi being a hub for shopping, eating or simply a place to socialize, visitors to Turin will also want to discover some of the 16th and 17th century religious buildings.
 You can find them tucked along via Garibaldi: the Church of Santissima Trinità, the Church of San Dalmazzo, the Church of Santi Martiri and the newly renovated Church of the Misericordia.